railsfrance/railsfrance.org/README.md

 #### 2. Run the tests

-railsfrance.org uses Test:Unit and Capybara for testing.
+railsfrance.org uses Rspec and Capybara for testing.

-    rake test
+    rake spec

 #### 3. Write some test-driven code

-The tests are in `test/unit`, `test/functional` and `test/integration`.
+The tests are in `spec/`.

 #### 4. Create a pull request